flakybitnet/blocky-oci/README.md

 ## Goal

-To provide rootless image with no set capabilities and pre-populated block lists.
+To provide a rootless image with no capabilities set.
+For the block lists take a look at [AdGuard Home data container](https://gitea.flakybit.net/flakybit/blocky-agh-oci).

 ## Images